Ipgnosis/ipgnosis.github.io/README.md

 # ipgnosis.github.io

-The GitHub Pages site of Ipgnosis LLC and, by extension, Russell Bennett.
+Welcome to the GitHub Pages site of Ipgnosis LLC and, by extension, Russell Bennett.
 You can see more about me on [LinkedIn here](https://www.linkedin.com/in/russellpbennett).
 Here is a quick summary of what I am currently working on (and am able to share).

 ## Project 1: Exploring Machine Learning via [Tic-Tac-Toe](https://github.com/Ipgnosis/tic_tac_toe)